WebexCC-SA/TS-2025/docs/main/AIAgentTrack_NewUI_Mission2.md

 This mission is designed to provide an in-depth understanding of the Webex AI Agents available in Webex Contact Center.
 By completing this section of the lab, you will:

-- Gain practical skills and knowledge on how to effectively utilize Webex Contact Center's AI capabilities to create self-service automation.v
+- Gain practical skills and knowledge on how to effectively utilize Webex Contact Center's AI capabilities to create self-service automation.
 - Improve the containment rate of your contact center, increasing efficiency and reducing costs.
 - Learn how to create an effective AI Voice solution using Cisco's Webex Connect Bot builder platform and Webex Contact Center Flow Designer.
 - Understand the use of Generative AI to fast-track bot development and save time.